zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 Remember to click on the **Save Item** button to save your work.

-*** Note:** Special days have the highest priority compared with holidays and other days.
+**_Note_:** Special days have the highest priority compared with holidays and other days.
 If a specific date is assigned as both store’s special day and holiday, it will be counted as special working day.
 The store still opens for pickup on that date but with special opening hours as you configured.

 ### Manage Tags
+<a name="p15"> </a>

 This page shows the list of tags that you added.
 This tags list will be shown on the Store listing page to your customers can filter stores by them.